Spectral Properties of the Symmetry Generators of Conformal Quantum Mechanics: A Path-Integral Approach: Path-Integral Spectral Analysis of the Generic Elliptic ( -Like) Generators

 \subsection{Elliptic Generators: Conclusions}

+Some remarks on the nature of the mathematical results for elliptic operators are in order.
+The derivation of the spectral properties for elliptic generators involves an expansion of the form~(\ref{eq:spectral-decomposition_series}), which relies on the well-established identity~(\ref{eq:Hille-Hardy}).
+The Euclidean-time framework permits a rigorous procedure for the identification of the corresponding eigenstates and eigenvalues.
+This is a well-known theorem for the radial harmonic oscillator~\cite{Grosche-PI, Grosche-Steiner_PI-QM, Kleinert-PI}, which corresponds to our problem via the analog representation~(\ref{eq:propagator_ell=RHO}).

-These results agree with the corresponding expressions in Sec.~4 of the original dAFF-model of Ref.~\cite{AFF:76} for $d=1$.
+These rigorous results are valid for arbitrary dimensionality $d$; in particular, they agree with the corresponding expressions in Sec.~4 of the original dAFF model of Ref.~\cite{AFF:76} for $d=1$.
 It should be noted that, for $d>1$, the value of $\mathfrak{r}_{0}$ is also dependent on the angular momentum $l$.
 The $d$-dimensional wave functions $\psi_{n} ({\bf r})$ can be assembled by considering the corresponding spectral expansion of the propagator of Eq.~(\ref{eq:propagator_partial_wave_exp_Y}), whence